Skip to content

 api_key: str,

-state_store: Dict[str, str],
+state_store: dict[str, str],

 self.supplier_id = supplier_id